Nehuba/Capstone-Repository/README.md

 4. Refer to [Dependencies and API Requirements] for needed APIs and Setup

+5. View Colab Secrets API Setup for Further Setup

-5. Run code in Order.
+6. Run code in Order.

-6. On final codeline input a research topic, and provide any feedback to update the model once it's complete.
+7. On final codeline input a research topic, and provide any feedback to update the model once it's complete.